nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 Welcome **logistics managers**!
 If you are someone who

-1. manages logistics and inventory in a professional capacity,
+1. Manages logistics and inventory in a professional capacity,

-2. is a fast typist, tired of shuffling back and forth between your mouse and keyboard,
+2. Is a fast typist, tired of shuffling back and forth between your mouse and keyboard,

-3. is feeling swamped by the tedium of contact management on traditional office software...
+3. Is feeling swamped by the tedium of contact management on traditional office software...

-rejoice because AssetBook-3 is here!
+*Rejoice because AssetBook-3 is here!*<br><br>
 AssetBook-3 helps to streamline the task of **tracking contacts and which logistical assets they are in charge of**, making your management tasks smoother than ever.